zouharvi/uds-nnia-tutorial/README.md

 - Both: `./build.sh machine-translation`

 Make sure you have `pandoc` and `texlive` installed.
 (For Anaconda users, try compiling outside an environment if you encounter texlive-related issues.)
-You don't need to build the presentations if you want to contribute - editing the markdown is enough.
+Usually the following should suffice `sudo apt install pandoc texlive-latex-base texlive-pictures texlive-latex-recommended` You don't need to build the presentations if you want to contribute - editing the markdown is enough.
 If you still wish to compile them (great!) and encounter technical issues, contact me.